gabrocheleau/merkle-patricia-trees-examples/README.md

 A Patricia Merkle Tree is the combination of a:

-- **Patricia Trie**: an efficient Radix Trie (a data structure in which "keys" represent the path one has to take to reach a node)
+- **Patricia Trie**: An efficient Radix Trie, a data structure in which "keys" represent the path one has to take to reach a node
 - **Merkle Tree**: A hash tree in which each node's hash is computed from its child nodes hashes.

 We'll begin by exploring Patricia tries, and then move on to Merkle Trees.